SpinningGoblin/deep_world/design/src/combat.md

 ## Advantage and Disadvantage

 It would be nice to be able to have some characters get advantage or disadvantage when doing certain actions in combat.
-If I do attack rolls, it could be having advantage on the attack, or it could be advantage on the damage rolls.
+Advantage will add to the roll which might change their result.

 ### Advantage